AmericasNLP/americasnlp2021/baseline_system/README.md

    - `[SAVE_DIR]` points to the folder where all of the system outputs will be saved.
 If it does not exist, this folder will be created.
    - `[NUMBER_EPOCHS]` is the maximum number of epochs the system will be trained for.
+   - `[-CLI|-REPO]` defines the way fariseq is called.
+The default is -CLI.

    Please note that each `DATA_DIR` must contain train, dev and test files for the source and target language.
 In case the data is not yet released, please use a custum split.

+3. If you prefer to use a costum fariseq code.
+Please use the *-REPO* flag and specify in the code the *FAIRSEQ\_DIR* variable with the path that contains fairseq.

+### Languages

    The language codes are as following:
    - *Aymara*: aym